django-cms/django-cms-mgmt/work contribution/work groups.md

 ## Who can join a workgroup?

 Anyone can join a workgroup or propose the creation of a new workgroup for an issue that is not on the list yet.
+Members of the django CMS Association who are involved in workgroups receive voting rights for their work contributions.

 ## How do I join a workgroup?